KirbyNx/Services_disabler/README.md

 # Services disabler
-Disable security and services of Samsung devices Proyect based on Dynamic Installer bye BlassGO
+Disable security and services of Samsung devices Proyect based on Dynamic Installer by BlassGO

 ## Services
 - Frp